grahampugh/munki-catalog-admin/README.md

 Superusers automatically have all permissions.
 Users given 'staff' rights can access the admin console.

+#Restricting manifest editing rights

+You may wish to restrict the right to edit certain manifests to certain users in your organisation.
+For example, you may wish to allow the editing of individual client manifests, but prevent editing of certain "core" manifests that affect a large number of machines.
+Alternatively, you may have different manifests for different organisational units, and may wish to only allow members of those units to edit their own manifests.

+Munki-Do can be configured to restrict manifest editing based on Django group membership.
+To enable this feature, set `MANIFEST_RESTRICTION_KEY` in `settings.py`.

+Any group created in Munki-Do's Django admin interface can be used, as can 'staff' and 'superuser'.
+If you enter a group name which doesn't exist, only superusers will be able to edit that manifest.
+Superusers can edit any manifest.

 #Munki-with-Git

 Munki-Do is now enabled for Git.
 If you set the `GIT_PATH` path in `settings.py`,